fabio-garavini/ha-openai-whisper-stt-api/README.md

 - `api_key`: (Required) OpenAI api key
 - `model`: (Required) At the moment the only model available is `whisper-1`
 - `temperature`: (Optional) Sampling temperature between 0 and 1.
 Default `0`
 - `prompt`: (Optional) Used to guide the model's style.
-Default `' '`
+Default `""`

-Now you can set it up through your Home Assistant Dashboard or manually.
+Now you can set it up through your Home Assistant Dashboard (YAML configuration not supported).

 ### Home Assistant Dashboard 💻